 A large number of highly educated women isn’t going to help a nation.
-New data released by World Economic Forum reveals high level of education remains as mere ornaments to them as these highly educated women do not contribute to the economy to the extent similarly educated males do.
+New data released by World Economic Forum reveals a high level of education remains as mere ornaments to them as these highly educated women do not contribute to the economy to the extent similarly educated males to do.

-A study of 24 countries that have attained #1 position in Education Attainment in 2016 Global Gender Gap Report shows none except Denmark has equal participation of highly educated women in labour force even though in all these countries proportion of women with tertiary education is much higher compared to that of males.
+A study of 24 countries that have attained #1 position in Education Attainment in 2016 Global Gender Gap Report shows none except Denmark has the equal participation of highly educated women in labor force even though in all these countries proportion of women with tertiary education is much higher compared to that of males.

 One favorable point for these highly educated (professional and technical education) women is – overall they participate in workforce more compared to ordinary educated women.

 A study of countries that has a maximum proportion of highly educated women shows abysmal workforce participation by those highly educated women across all geographies and in all economies –

 A common feminist reply to this situation is women across the globe need to ‘sacrifice’ their career for their families and for caregiver role that society ‘forces’ on them.
 This is the reason even though women end up working more hours every day (Global Gender Gap Report also shows women doing more unpaid work in all countries) compared to that of males, their contribution is not taken into account in countries GDP calculation.

 Unpaid Work by women and the Feminist concept of ‘Salary to Wife’